-In August 2017 the FASB issued ASU No. 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities.
-We adopted this new standard on January 1, 2018.
-Among other provisions, the new standard required modifications to existing presentation and disclosure requirements on a prospective basis.
-As such, certain disclosures for the three months ended March 31, 2017, were modified to conform to the new disclosure requirements.
+In August 2017 the FASB issued ASU 2017-12.
+We adopted this new standard on January 1, 2018, using the modified retrospective method, which did not have an impact on our financial position or results of operations; however, the adoption of this new standard resulted in additional disclosures and a change in the income statement classification with respect to where we recognize ineffective hedge transaction gains and losses.
 For additional information on this new standard, please read Note 1, Summary of Significant Accounting Policies, to these condensed consolidated financial statements.